Family Therapy

 Will you tell my parents everything I tell you?

-Even though we encourages honest and open conversations, we emphasis that confidentiality is critical in family work.
-You may meet with us alone before or during therapy, but anything shared is confidential and is not shared with other family members without your consent.
-We will work with you and help you build a sense of comfortableness for is if or when you choose to share information that you want to share with your family.
-This does not mean, we encourages secrecy, rather it is insuring that we will not betray your confidence for things you are not yet ready to share.
+Even though we encourage honest and open conversations, we emphasise that confidentiality is critical in family work.
+You may meet with us alone before or during therapy, but anything shared is confidential and is not shared with other family members without your consent, unless you are in immediate danger, and even then, we can work together on how to keep you safe.
+We will work with you to create a supportive environment where you can explore your thoughts and feelings, and decide if and when you want to share that information with your family.
+This does not mean we encourage secrecy rather it is ensuring that we will not betray your confidence for things you are not yet ready to share.
 This works vice versa with your parents as well.

 Therapist List